JSON vs CSV: What's the Difference?

 Comma-separated values lend themselves to a few distinct advantages:

-CSV files are supported by numerous programming languages, data analysis tools, and plenty of other software.
-It’s one of the most widely used data storage and entry formats.
+Numerous programming languages, data analysis tools, and plenty of other software support CSV files.
+It's one of the most widely used data storage and entry formats.

 Smaller files without complex data structures are easy to understand, even for humans.
 Things get a little bit more complicated with large datasets, but dedicated software is usually used to make use of the file.